AttilaSATAN/generator-node-express-mongo/readme.md

     - [node-express-mongo:heroku](#heroku)

 ### App
-Sets up a new Npde Express Mongo app, generating all the boilerplate you need to get started.
+Sets up a new Node Express Mongo app, generating all the boilerplate you need to get started.

 Example:
 ```bash